 - □ You might leave our plan because you have decided that you want to leave.
-Sections 2 and 3 provide information on ending your membership voluntarily. - □ There are also limited situations where you do not choose to leave, but we are required to end your membership.
-Section 5 tells you about situations when we must end your membership.
+Section 2 provides information on ending your membership voluntarily. - □ There are also limited situations where you do not choose to leave, but we are required to end your membership.
+Section 4 tells you about situations when we must end your membership.

-If you are leaving our plan, you must continue to get your medical care and prescription drugs through our plan until your membership ends.
+If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.